shivamshayar/BDE2.0/replit.md

 ### How It Works
 - On server startup, the app checks if database tables exist
-- If tables don't exist, they are created automatically using `CREATE TABLE IF NOT EXISTS`
+- If tables don't exist, they are created automatically using direct SQL `CREATE TABLE IF NOT EXISTS`
 - **Default admin machine (BDE-1) is automatically created** if no admin exists
+- No migration system needed - tables are created directly
 - This works in both development and production environments
 - Safe to run multiple times - won't overwrite existing data